johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 Growtika said what I had was good, but I could do better.
 They suggested that I:

 - exhaustively fix all my broken backlinks; getting them all to redirect to the correct place.
+This meant logging broken backlinks and repairing them over time.
 Tedious, but worth it.
 - add a redirect from my old site domain to my new one (blog.johnnyreilly.com -> johnnyreilly.com)
 - redirect **only once**.
 I had a number of redirects that were chained together.
 301 leading to 301 leading to 301 (yes!) and only then leading to a 200.
 Growtika suggested that I redirect only once.
 This was to ensure that search engines didn't have to follow a chain of redirects to get to the content they were looking for.
 Search engines don't like that by all accounts; you lose "link juice" the more redirects there are.
 Also, multi redirects make my website work harder than it needs to.

-Again, less is more!
+Again, less is more.
 With these changes made, I had a much better backlink story.

 ### Remove date from urls